WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

 ## Advanced Culling
 1. __Tool Tip:__
-   More ways to cull the potential Top Words.
-Note: Culling will limit the amount of Top Words, but it is a favorable and crucial step.
+ More ways to cull the potential list of topwords.
+Use these options (and/or Tokenize Culling Options) to limit the number of topwords.
 2. __Tool Tip Extended:__

 3. __Example:__